bmcdfc/azure-content/articles/log-analytics/log-analytics-data-sources-custom-logs.md

 - The log file must not allow circular updates where the file is overwritten with new entries.

+- The log file must be in either ANSI or UTF-8 format.

 ## Defining a custom log

 Use the following procedure to define a custom log file.
 Scroll to the end of this article for a walkthrough of a sample of adding a custom log.